Updated March 2019

 This heavy dose of oxytocin will also make you feel extremely and suddenly… sleeeeeepy.
 I remember fighting just to keep my eyes open.
 Hand the baby over to your partner if you’re having trouble keeping your eyes open.

 In the first hour, the L&D nurses will likely massage your fundus, which is the top of your uterus.
 This is just an external belly massage that helps ensure your uterus is clamping down, as it should, to slow the bleeding and break up any clots.
-This can be a little painful if you’re not expecting it (let me revise that statement: it sucks kinda bad, everyone agrees).
+This can be a little painful if you’re not expecting it.

 During this time, you may also receive pitocin through an IV, an injection in your leg, or a suppository if the bleeding is heavier than they would like.
 From there, nurses will be checkin’ up on that fundus every 2-3 hours or so.
 They do this to prevent bleeding complications, so be a sport about it.